I threw a party for a friend’s 70th birthday and I wanted something arresting and different to put on the cheese board.

 When I served it up, my daughter exclaimed, “it tastes as if it’s drunk!”.

 This is a cows’ milk cheese from Cuneo, the Italian alpine region which borders France’s alpes maritimes.
 If you’ve been searching on the internet you’ll see that some sources say the cheese includes or is entirely made from either sheep or goats’ cheese.
-I checked directly with the makers, and Bruno Fabio, responsible for quality, assures me, “le posso dire che attualmente per l’OCCELLI AL BAROLO viene utilizzato esclusivamente latte Vaccino” – Currently Occelli al barolo is exclusively made from cows’ milk.
+I checked directly with the makers, and Bruno Fabio, responsible for quality, assures me, “le posso dire che attualmente per l’OCCELLI AL BAROLO viene utilizzato esclusivamente latte Vaccino” – currently, he is telling me, Occelli al barolo is exclusively made from cows’ milk.

 It’s made by Beppino Occelli – by origin a butter producer, and the cheese does have a buttery taste.
 It’s aged for a minimum of five months in cellars at the village of Valcasotto and then taken to vineyards in Langhe where it’s sunk into a layer of nebbiolo grape pomace left over from Barolo wine production and moistened by the wine.
 The final texture of the cheese is flaky and soft with purple veining where the wine juice has seeped through the cracks.

 It certainly is something special.
 In 1999 occelli al Barolo won the number one award from the Italian Slow Food movement in the ‘drunken cheese’ category.
 And in 2015-6 it won gold at the World Cheese Awards.

 It goes very well with some sweet chorizo… and a glass of Barolo.

 About ‘drunken cheese’